Difference Between Ball Valve and Gate Valve

 In this blog post, you’ll read:Individuals mainly use ball and gate valves as flow control valves.
 These valves are critical in a lot of industry and business settings.
 You can find them in pumps.
 Some valves start and stop the flow of liquid.
 To prevent leaks and accidental releases, one must correctly keep them.
 Many valves exist, but the ball and gate valves are the most popular.
 The function of both valves is the same.
 Their structures, on the other hand, are vastly different.
 That's why you need to know the difference between the ball valve and the gate valve.

-What Is Gate Valve?
+What Is a Gate Valve?

 gate valves with 200 wog